Meaning of Hygge Revealed at Denmark’s Northern Tip

 While it’s light until about 10 p.m. during summer in Skagen, the beach was sparsely populated as I made my way toward the end of Denmark.
 Wading northward through crystal clear waters with shoes in hand, I noticed a lovely lavender shape floating with the tide.
 I stood mesmerized by the motion of the jellyfish, a species that had stung me as a child, conscious of seeing it not a threat but a thing of beauty.

 The Grenan’s hefty dunes trickled down to a sparse golden strand that bravely served as the dividing line between the dark waters of the calm Baltic, or Kattegat in Danish, and the emerald North Sea, or Skagerak.
 I drew closer to the point, a delicate wisp of beach dangling in a churning expanse of blue-green.
-A foaming line of whitecaps stretched out miles to the horizon line, separating the seas of which Kaj had sung.
+A foaming line of whitecaps stretched out miles to the horizon line, separating the seas.
 Alone at this intersection of sand, sea, and sky, I felt small amidst the vastness around me.
 I was surprised to realize that rather than feeling insignificant in the face of the enormous forces around me, I had a deep sense of connection.

 It is the fast-moving currents of the two clashing bodies of water that pile more sand unto Grenen’s shores and propel it further north.
 Grenen is in a constant state of transformation, with each day’s weather and waves adding new texture and contours to its shape and character.
 I liked the idea that Grenen grew and became more solid and substantive in response to the forces that prevailed upon it.
 This was a new and positive way of looking at the inevitable encounters with outside influences that I always saw as menacing rather than enhancing.